TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.1-guest-os/_index.md

 What is a healthy value?

 Windows Performance Monitor UI description is not consistent with MSDN documentation (based on Windows Server 2016 documentation).
 One document states that a sustained processor queue of greater than 2 threads generally indicates processor congestion.
-However, another states that “sustained processor queue of less than 10 threads per processor is normally acceptable, dependent of the workload”.
+However, another states that "sustained processor queue of less than 10 threads per processor is normally acceptable, dependent of the workload".
 SQL Server document states 3 as the threshold.
 Let me know if you have seen other recommendation from Microsoft or Linux.

 Windows or Linux utilization may be 100%, but as long as the queue is low, the workload is running as fast as it can.
 Adding more vCPU will in fact slow down the performance as you have higher chance of [context switching](/metrics/chapter-2-cpu-metrics/2.2.1-guest-os/#guest-os-cpu-context-switch).